ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 Catalog records, and core catalog record data such at Attributes, Identifications, Collectors, and Citations, are wholly owned by individual collections.

-However, relationships allow users to navigate between related (including "same individual as") catalog records, and to perform cross-collection queries (such as those involving hosts and parasites).
+However, <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references" target="_blank">relationships</a> allow users to navigate between related (including "same individual as") catalog records, and to perform cross-collection queries (such as those involving hosts and parasites).
 The Data Entry application allows related catalog record data (events, places, collectors, etc.) to be "seeded" into new catalog records.
 Various reports and alerts exist to facilitate maintaining these relationships.

 [Loans](loans), [accessions](accession), and [borrows](borrows) are not shared, but can include objects from more than one collection.
 [Projects](projects) are shared, but the transactions associated with them are not.